How the High-Water Mark Fee Model Works in Indian PMS

 Is the High-Water Mark mandatory under SEBI rules?
 We explain fixed vs variable performance fees with real-world calculation examples.

-When investing in Portfolio Management Services (PMS) in India, the way fees are structured is one of the most critical factors determining your final net returns.
-Unlike public mutual funds, which are restricted to a simple, transparent Total Expense Ratio (TER), PMS providers can charge performance-linked fees.
+When investing in Portfolio Management Services (PMS) in India, fee structure has a large impact on final net returns.
+Unlike public mutual funds, which are restricted to a Total Expense Ratio (TER), PMS providers can charge performance-linked fees.

 To protect high-net-worth investors, SEBI has made the High-Water Mark (HWM) model mandatory for all performance-linked fee calculations in India.

-If you are looking for a fee-only SEBI Registered Investment Advisor (RIA) to evaluate your PMS agreements and model your net-of-fee returns, get a free portfolio audit.
+If you are looking for a fee-only SEBI Registered Investment Advisor (RIA) to evaluate your PMS agreements and model your net-of-fee returns, Find a Fee Only Investment Advisor.

 1. What is the High-Water Mark Model?

-The High-Water Mark is a "no cure, no pay" regulatory fee recovery model.
+The High-Water Mark is a regulatory model for calculating performance fees.

 - The Rule: A portfolio manager can only charge a performance fee on new gains that exceed the highest historical value (peak value) that the portfolio has ever achieved.